-The uncle of someone's child is that person's brother. '''
+The uncle of someone's child is

+that person's brother.

+'''

 The first axiom defines a:hasUncle in terms of a:hasBrother, while the second axiom defines a:hasBrother in terms of a:hasUncle; these two definitions are thus cyclic and cannot occur together in the axiom closure of an OWL 2 DL ontology.
-To verify this condition formally, note that, for < to satisfy the third subcondition of the third condition, we need a:hasBrother < a:hasBrother (due to the first axiom) and a:hasBrother < a:hasBrother (due to the second axiom); by transitivity of < we then have a:hasBrother and a:hasBrother < a:hasBrothe
+To verify this condition formally, note that, for < to satisfy the third subcondition of the third condition, we need a:hasUncle < a:hasBrother and a:hasBrother < a:hasUncle; by transitivity of < we then have a:hasUncle < a:hasUncle and a:hasBrother < a:hasBrother; however, this contradicts the requirement that < is irreflexive.
+Thus, an order < satisfying all the required conditions does not exist.